Robert Williams shares his thoughts on "Improving 'bad' notes when you're playing the Bassoon"

 I have played the bassoon professionally for over Fifty years and have come to rely on the techniques that I will discuss in this lecture.
 My teachers discussed many of the ideas that I will speak about.
 Sometimes I listened and sometimes it took me many years to come to the simple conclusion that I should have paid attention many years before.
 I strongly recommend that you try some of these ideas to see if they work for you.

 I will start with the lower problem notes and work my way up.
-A fingering chart with my recommendations will be found at the end of this article.
+A fingering chart with my recommendations can be found here.